mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="configSqwLevel"></a>

 ## configSqwLevelHigh(), configSqwLevelLow()

 #### Description
-The particular method sets or resets *output control* (OUT) bit in the configuration register cache.
+The particular method sets or resets <abbr title='Output Control'>OUT</abbr> bit in the configuration register cache.
 It determines stable level of the SQW/OUT pin of the chip when generating square wave signal is disabled.

 #### Syntax
-    void configSqwLevelHigh();
+    void configSqwLevelHigh()
-    void configSqwLevelLow();
+    void configSqwLevelLow()

 #### Parameters
 None